A note on twisted Dirac operators on closed surfaces

 \section{Introduction and results}

 Throughout this note we assume that \((M,g)\) is a closed Riemannian spin surface with fixed spin structure.
-On the spinor bundle \(\Sigma M\) we have a metric connection \(\nabla^{\Sigma M}\) induced from the Levi-Cevita connection and we fix a hermitian scalar product.
-Sections in the spinor bundle are called \emph{spinors}.
-In addition, we have the Clifford multiplication of spinors with tangent vectors, denoted by \(X\cdot\psi\) for \(X\in TM\) and \(\psi\in\Gamma(\Sigma M)\).
-Clifford Multiplication is skew-symmetric
+On the spinor bundle \(\Sigma M\) we have a metric connection \(\nabla^{\Sigma M}\) induced from the Levi-Cevita connection and we fix a hermitian scalar product denoted by \(\langle\cdot,\cdot\rangle_{\Sigma M}\).
+Sections of the spinor bundle are called \emph{spinors}.
+In addition, we have the Clifford multiplication of spinors with tangent vectors, denoted by \(X\cdot\psi\) for \(X\in \Gamma(TM)\) and \(\psi\in\Gamma(\Sigma M)\).
+Clifford multiplication is skew-symmetric